Warp Bridge Sampling: The Next Generation: Setting Tuning Parameters: Guidance from Simulation Studies

-Since $L$ affects only the step of estimating $\bz$, for fixed $K$, both $T_\ttEM$ and $T_\opt^\pX$ grow linearly with $L$.
-In terms of the statistical efficiency, for a fixed $K$, having more data to estimate $\bz$ on average results in more overlap between $p$ and $\phi_\mix(\cdot; \tbz)$.
-Figure \ref{fig::10D_L_over_K} (right) shows that RMSE decreases as $L/K$ increases, but the reduction rate becomes very small when $L/K>50$.
-Later Figure \ref{fig::choosing_L} shows a similar effect in a 50-dimension example.
-A reasonable quick rule of thumb is then to set $L=\min(50K,n/2)$.
+In the left panel of Figure \ref{fig::10D_L_over_K} we can see that $T_\ttEM$ increases linearly with $L$, for fixed $K$, and therefore so does $T_\opt^\pX$ (middle panel), because $L$ affects only the EM part.
+The right panel of Figure \ref{fig::10D_L_over_K} shows that RMSE decreases as $L/K$ increases, but the reduction rate becomes very small when $L/K>50$.
+We obtained similar results (not shown) for the 50-dimension example in Section \ref{sec:examples}.
+Thus, a reasonable rule of thumb is to set $L=\min(50K,n/2)$.